 The carriers page shows a table of all the carriers, together with the total sessions, total users, and new users for a given period.
 On the top of the page, there are two pie charts showing the total users and new users of the top carriers.
-There are only 3 carriers shown in this chart for compatibility, so refer to the table for a detailed carrier breakdown.
-This menu will give you the answer to the question "Which operator do they use?"
+This menu will give you the answer to the question "Which operator or carrier do my users use?"

 Platforms (mobile + web)